 The Trinity IMpact Evaluation Unit (TIME), is a research centre based in the Department of Economics in Trinity's School of Social Sciences and Philosophy.
-TIME brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.
+TIME brings together researchers, development practitioners, and policy makers in a collective effort to estimate the impact, and understand the underlying mechanisms, of social projects and investments.

-TIME currently consists of nine development and political economists.
-The eight core members of TIME are Prof. Andrea Guariso, Prof Martina Kirchberger, Prof. Michael King, Prof. Nicola Mastrorocco, Prof. Tara Mitchell, Prof. Gaia Narciso, Prof. Carol Newman and Prof. Alejandra Ramos.
-In addition, there are eight PhD students and two post-doctorate researchers affiliated with TIME.
-This represents one of the largest research clusters of development economists in Europe.
+With 30 researchers in total, TIME represents one of the largest clusters of development economists in Europe.
+This speciality is complemented by expertise in urban economics and political economy.
+The ten core members of TIME are Prof. Andrea Guariso, Prof. Selim Gulesci, Prof. Michael King, Prof Martina Kirchberger, Prof. Ronan Lyons, Prof. Nicola Mastrorocco, Prof. Tara Mitchell, Prof. Gaia Narciso, Prof. Carol Newman and Prof. Alejandra Ramos.
+In addition, there are sixteen PhD students and four post-doctorate researchers affiliated with TIME.

 Get in TouchWe invite NGOs, policy makers and international organizations that are planning a development project to get in touch with us.
 We can help in the design of interventions and impact evaluations according to the best practices established by academic research.